VIDEO Alfa Romeo Tonale PHEV Q4 also tests on the track

-We tried the new one Alfa Romeo Tonale PHEV Q4 that is, the 280 horsepower Plug-In Hybrid version, an SUV that we also put to the test on the track to test its dynamic qualities.
+We tried the new one Alfa Romeo Tonale PHEV Q4 or the 280 horsepower Plug-In Hybrid version, an SUV that we also put to the test on the track to test its dynamic qualities.

 VIDEO test Citroen C5 Aircross Hybrid